-Backed by abundant oil and gas reserves and petrochemical feedstocks, Malaysia's petrochemical industry boasts almost 50 years of solid fundamentals.
-It is an important growth area with an established infrastructure, available feedstock, matured supporting industries and smart partnerships with some of the world's largest MNCs through the continued support of the Government and Petroliam Nasional Berhad (PETRONAS), the national oil and gas company.
-The local petrochemical industry is well diversified, producing a wide range of products through strategic joint ventures with foreign MNC giants such as Hengyuan (formerly known as Shell Refining), Petron, BASF, Lotte Chemical Titan, Idemitsu, Toray, Penfibre, Kaneka, Eastman Chemicals, Eternal, Polyplastic, UPC, Recron, Synthomer, Dairen, Mitsui and Reliance.
+Backed by abundant oil and gas reserves and petrochemical feedstocks, Malaysia's petrochemical industry boasts 45 years of solid fundamentals.
+It is an important growth area with an established infrastructure, available feedstock, matured supporting industries and smart partnerships with some of the world's largest MNCs through the continued support

+2 MALAYSIA'S PETROCHEMICAL INDUSTRY: POISED FOR STRATEGIC GROWTH of the Government and Petroliam Nasional Berhad (PETRONAS), the national oil and gas company.
+The local petrochemical industry is well diversified, producing a wide range of products through strategic joint ventures with foreign MNC giants such as Hengyuan (formerly known as Shell Refining), Petron, BASF, Lotte Chemical Titan, Idemitsu, Toray Group, Penfibre, Kaneka, Eastman Chemicals, Eternal, Polyplastic, UPC Group, Recron, Synthomer, Dairen, Mitsui and Reliance Group.
 Potential investors can expect to reap returns from existing integrated petrochemical complexes offering centralised utilities, efficient storage services, and a comprehensive transportation network that collectively help reduce capital and operational costs, thus positioning Malaysia as one of ASEAN's promising strategic investment locations.
 The wide range of tax incentives to meet the varying needs of investors is also another attraction.

-A QUICK PEEK AT MALAYSIA'S OIL & GAS REFINERIES PROCESSING, PLANTS AND FACILITIES
+A QUICK PEEK AT MALAYSIA'S OIL & GAS REFINERIES, PLANTS AND FACILITIES

 Malaysia has a well-established O&G infrastructure with over 3,500 oil and gas businesses in operation, including international oil companies, independents, service providers and equipment manufacturers.
-This well-oiled machine includes refineries, gas processing plants, regasification terminals and LNG facilities.
+This welloiled machine includes refineries, gas processing plants, regasification terminals and LNG facilities.